 The countryside around Dale Dike Reservoir.
 Remember, technically, this picture is taken within the borders of Britain’s 3rd largest city (by admin area).

 These days both reservoirs seem pretty stable.
 It’s possible to walk between and past them, although at times the path isn’t well-signposted.
-In addition, the route up the hill on the East side of Strines reservoir is ‘a little strenuous’, rising from around 240m by the water’s edge to 320m at the top of the ridge in around 700-800m along a part-stone part-mud trail.
+In addition, the route up the hill on the East side of Strines reservoir, on the opposite side to the Strines Inn (where you might need to go for a rest afterwards) is ‘a little strenuous’.
+It rises from around 240m by the water’s edge to 320m at the top of the ridge in around 700-800m along a part-stone part-mud trail.
 Near the top, overlooking the reservoir and surrounded by sheep and goats, is what remains of a small tower.
 This is “Boot’s Folly”, a 14m high stone tower constructed on the orders of local landowner Charles Boot in 1927; one theory is that it was constructed to provide work for Boot’s workmen during the Great Depression, although the problem with this theory is that the Depression only began in 1929.
 Another belief is that he built it to be able to see his wife’s grave in the local churchyard.
 At the time of writing, incidentally, Boot’s home (Sugworth Hall) was up for sale, offers around £1.8million – a 30-year mortgage with a 10% deposit gives affordable repayments of around £5,000/month, or twice my monthly salary … 😀

 Boot’s Folly, complete with sheep.

 This part of the peaks has a number of small towns, filled with visitors on summer weekends.